tasmota/docs/docs/Zigbee.md

 |**Pairing**<BR>By default the coordinator does not accept new devices unless put in pairing mode.
 When in pairing mode, it will accept pairing requests from any device within range.<BR>*Default: pairing disabled*|WPS|

 ## Required Hardware
-#### CC2530 Zigbee Adapter
+#### Zigbee Adapter
-Any TI CC2530 chip based module can serve as a coordinator.
+Any TI CC2530 or CC2531 chip based module can serve as a coordinator.
 See [list of supported modules](https://zigbee.blakadder.com/zigbee2tasmota.html) with their pinouts and flashing instructions.

-!!! failure "You cannot use any CC2531 based device with Tasmota!"
-    CC2531 supports USB communication and not serial communication required by Zigbee2Tasmota.

-These PCB make all the connections required to flash the CC2530 and to run Z2T.
+These PCBs make all the connections required to flash the CC2530 and to run Z2T:

 #### SuperHouse.tv
   Jon Oxer created a [custom PCB](https://github.com/SuperHouse/Z2T) to connect a Wemos D1 Mini and a CC2530 board (with or without CC2591).